New York, Philadelphia and Norfolk Railroad: Buildings

 The Cape Charles Museum and Welcome Center collection consists of thousands of photographs, documents and objects, many of which relate to the railroad.
-The pilot house from the barge Captain Edward Richardson, which used to ferry railcars across the Chesapeake, is located on the grounds next door.
+The 2nd pilot house from the barge Captain Edward Richardson,/Nandua is located on the grounds next door.

 The Cape Charles Railroad yard was cleared for development and all of its contents sold, donated or scrapped.

 The owner of the Capeville Station intentionally burned it down in 2018 after they were issued a dangerous structure notice from Northampton County, but the locked safe was salvaged for the Cape Charles Museum.

+Rail Yards

+The St. Julian's yard in Norfolk was sold by Canonie Atlantic Company (owned by the Accomack-Northampton Transportation District Commission (A-NTDC)) to the Virginia Passenger Rail Authority in 2022 which it uses to store Amtrak vehicles.

+A-NTDC still owns the land and rail infrastructure at Little Creek, which is still in use, and the old rail yard in Cape Charles, which is not.

+Ferry landings

+The car float ferry landing in Virginia Beach at Little Creek Cove, built by the NYP&N, still exists on the grounds of the Little Creek Transload facility.

+The ferry landing and former Virginia Ferry Corporation (VFC) land around it is now Kiptopeke State Park, with the landing now a fishing pier.
+Though it never moved rail cars VFC was a subsidiary of the railroad.